The Straightforward Guide to Value Chain Analysis [+ Templates]

 1. Determine the business' primary and support activities.

-Together, the primary and support activities make up the value chain.
-They include each action required in developing a product or service, from raw material to final product.
+As I mentioned above, your business’s primary and support activities are the main components of the value chain.
+These activities include each action required in developing a product or service, from raw materials to the final product.

 Value Chain Analysis Template